 When the meat is tender, stir in the reserved puree.
-At this point, you could also add in cooked beans or cooked potatoes as well, if you’ll be using those.
+At this point, you could also add in cooked beans or potatoes if you’d like to make a heartier meal.

 - It’s best to wear gloves when handling chile peppers, especially when seeding.
 The oils can burn when transferred to the skin or eyes, and it’s easy to miss some spots when washing with soap and water.

-- You can also make this Mexican pork stew in an Instant Pot.
+- You can also make Mexican pork chili in an Instant Pot.
 Instructions for this can be found in the recipe card below.

 Yes!
-Let it cool completely, then transfer to an airtight container.
+Let the dish cool completely, then transfer to an airtight container.
 Freezer bags will also work, but make sure to squeeze all of the air out before storing.
 Chili verde keeps well in the freezer for 3-4 months.

 When you’re ready to use, let it thaw in the refrigerator for at least a few hours or overnight.
-Reheat in the microwave or on the stove until warmed all the way through.
+Reheat in the microwave or in a pot on the stove over medium heat until warmed all the way through.